The location where the "Fire Escape Collapse" photograph was taken

 In 1978, Tiare and her sister accidentally set their apartment on fire while they were playing with matches.

-Following the fire, the Department of Social Services told Tiare's mother, Pat, that she must quit one of her two jobs in order to supervise her daughters more closely.
+Following the fire, the Department of Social Services told Tiare's mother, Pat, that she must quit one of her two jobs to supervise her daughters more closely.
 However, Pat was unable to do so due to financial constraints.
 Consequently, Tiare and her sister were both taken into foster care.

 Growing up, Tiare had a teenage pregnancy, suffered domestic abuse, and struggled with addiction.

-She had four young daughters, all of whom had been taken away from her by the Department of Social Services.
-However, by the time the article was published, she had regained custody of her oldest daughter and was hoping to turn things around.
+By the time the article was published, she had regained custody of her oldest daughter and was hoping to turn things around.

 Unfortunately, we were unable to find any new updates on Tiare.

 In 2007, Tiare's mother, Pat, appeared in a Boston Globe article about the subprime mortgage crisis.
-In that article, it was noted that she had taken custody of her four grandchildren.
+In that article, it was noted that she had custody of her four grandchildren.

 Closest Locations

-Other locations that are relatively close to this place.
+Other locations that are relatively close to this address:

 The Bridge Diner from The Equalizer (2014)